Nikita-Ravindra-Albela/Blinkit-Sales-Dashboard-Power-BI-Project/README.md

 # Blinkit-Sales-Dashboard-Power-BI-Project - Capstone
 ---------------------------------------------------------------------------------------------------------------------------
 A dynamic retail analytics dashboard built in Power BI to uncover sales patterns and business drivers across Blinkit’s diverse outlet network.
+This Project is studies the BlinkIT Grocery data to derive insights for inventory management, marketing strategies and regional operational efficiency.

 ---------------------------------------------------------------------------------------------------------------------------
 📌 Project Objective